Newsletter No. 216 (EN)

 Article 3 of Bulletin No. 7 specifies that all arrangements related to an indirect transfer of Chinese taxable assets must be considered to qualify as bona fide transaction and lists the following specific factors:

-- Whether the equity value (price, consideration) received by the non-resident holding company is mainly derived directly or indirectly from Chinese taxable assets;
+➢ Whether the equity value of the non-resident holding company being transferred is mainly derived directly or indirectly from Chinese taxable assets;

-- whether the assets of the non-resident holding company mainly consists directly or indirectly of investments in China;
+➢ whether the assets of the non-resident holding company being transferred mainly consists directly or indirectly of investments in China;

-- whether the functions performed, and risks assumed by a holding company and its subsidiaries that hold Chinese taxable assets can justify the economic substance of the organizational structure;
+➢ whether the functions performed, and risks assumed by the non-resident holding company being transferred and its subsidiaries that hold Chinese taxable assets can justify the economic substance of the organizational structure;

-- whether a foreign income tax is paid on income from the indirect transfer of Chinese taxable assets;
+➢ whether a foreign income tax is to be paid on the income from the indirect transfer of Chinese taxable assets;

-- if and how a tax treaty or an arrangement applies to the indirect transfer of the Chinese taxable
+➢ if and how a tax treaty or an arrangement applies to the indirect transfer of the Chinese taxable assets;

-- at any time during a one-year period before the indirect transfer of the Chinese taxable assets, 90% or more of the asset value of the non-resident holding company (e.g. company from Singapore or Hong Kong) is comprised directly or indirectly of investments in China, or 90% or more of its income is derived directly or indirectly from China;
+➢ at any time during a one-year period before the indirect transfer of the Chinese taxable assets, 90% or more of the asset value (excluding cash) of the non-resident holding company being transferred (e.g. company registered in Singapore or Hong Kong) is comprised directly or indirectly of investments in China, or 90% or more of its income is derived directly or indirectly from China;

-- the functions performed, and risks assumed by the non-resident holding company (and any of its subsidiaries) that directly or indirectly hold the Chinese taxable assets are limited and are insufficient to prove their economic substance;
+➢ the functions performed, and risks assumed by the non-resident holding company being transferred (and any of its subsidiaries) that directly or indirectly hold the Chinese taxable assets are limited and are insufficient to prove their economic substance;

-- the foreign tax payable or actual tax paid on the gain derived from the indirect transfer of the Chinese taxable assets is lower than the potential Chinese tax on the direct transfer of such
+➢ the foreign tax payable or actual tax paid on the gain derived from the indirect transfer of the Chinese taxable assets is lower than the potential Chinese tax on the direct transfer of such assets.

 The transferor and the transferee are qualified in the following situations:

-- or 80% or more of the shares of both the transferor and transferee are directly or indirectly owned by the same
+➢ or 80% or more of the shares of both the transferor and transferee are directly or indirectly owned by the same shareholder.

 9. Failure to withhold and pay tax

-Bulletin No. 7 clarifies whether any party of the transaction has a withholding obligation and the interest on the payable tax.
-Bulletin No. 7 imposes a withholding obligation on the payer, which will be the transferee in most cases.
+Bulletin No. 7 clarifies whether a party of the transaction has a withholding obligation on the payable tax.
+Say, Bulletin No. 7 clearly imposes a withholding obligation on the payer (“the unit or individual that is directly obligated to pay the relevant funds (money) to the transferor in accordance with the relevant laws or the contract is the Withholding agent”), which will be the transferee in most cases.
 Thus, in general the transferee will be the withholding agent.